 From what server or servers will email from the domain originate?

-If you are sending email from your workstation by using your ISP’s mail servers, you might want to consider their servers.
-All possible (legitimate) sending servers need to be taken into account.
+If you’re sending email from your workstation by using your internet service provider’s (ISP) mail servers, you might want to consider their servers.
+You must take all possible (legitimate) sending servers into account.

 How do you want illegitimate email to be handled?